-Michael S. Jameson was born on August 25, 1945 in Alexandria, LA.
+Michael S. Jameson was born in 1945 in Louisiana.
 His father was a professional ballplayer, so the first years of his life were spent living from one baseball park to another and not finishing a full school year in any grade — the family travelled a lot.

 His parents divorced when he was 8 years of age.
 After the divorce, his Mom took him and his sister Cinda to live with his grandparents, Poppy and Bobel, at “The Ranch” in Cucamonga, California.

 It was here that Poppy became a father to Mike and filled the void left by Don Jameson.
 The values of life learned on The Ranch, of responsibility, respect and gratitude towards others all began here.

 At the age of 11 his Mom remarried and the family moved to Compton, California.
 Mike soon learned here that a new set of life values was to be learned — “The rules of the street.”
 Those were three rough years.